 Mold and Mildew

 Mold growth is not particularly harmful per se, but they are a symptom of a much larger problem: moisture.
-Excess amounts of water penetration can do a number on a lot of different parts of your siding.
+Excess water penetration can do a number on many different parts of your siding.
 If you suspect moisture damage within the panels themselves, contact professional siding companies right away.

-At Woodbridge Home Exteriors, we are your trusted provider of high energy efficiency insulated vinyl siding products, replacement doors, windows and more.
-Give us a call at (316) 226-8011 or fill out our online contact form to request and schedule a service visit today.
-We serve homeowners in Hutchinson and Topeka, as well as all surrounding areas in KS.
+At Woodbridge Home Solutions, we are your trusted provider of high-energy-efficiency insulated vinyl siding products, replacement doors, windows, and more.
+Give us a call or fill out our online contact form to request and schedule a service visit today.